logo

 Medical Scans & Checkups

-Your first month brings important checkups and maybe a scan.
+You'll have some important checkups and maybe a scan in your first month.
 It’s all about making sure everything’s off to a great start.

 Content Banner

-Schedule your first prenatal appointment to confirm the pregnancy and establish care.
+Schedule your first prenatal appointment to confirm the pregnancy and begin care.
 The doctor will review your medical history, conduct a physical exam, and discuss lifestyle adjustments.

 Blood tests are conducted to confirm pregnancy through hCG levels and assess overall health, including blood type, Rh factor, haemoglobin levels, and immunity to various diseases.

-Urine tests check for infections, sugar levels, and proteins, helping to detect early signs of pregnancy-related conditions like urinary tract infections (UTIs) or gestational diabetes.
+Urine tests check for infections, sugar levels, and proteins, helping you detect early signs of pregnancy-related conditions like urinary tract infections (UTIs) or gestational diabetes.

 In some cases, the doctor may recommend an early transvaginal ultrasound to confirm the pregnancy, check the gestational sac, and rule out ectopic pregnancy.
 This scan can also help estimate the due date.